dptww1/sbg_inv_be/docs/services.md

 |--------------|-----|
 | q | the search string |

-Searches the scenarios and figures for the given search parameter.
+Searches the scenarios, characters, and figures for the given search parameter.
+The search is accent-insensitive (so searching "Dáin" finds "Dain", and vice versa) thanks to some Postgres infrastructure.

 Example (truncated) return payload when `q=oromi`: